OlivierBarbier/Zuora-Soap-Api/doc.md

 ### The right way IMHO

-The previous approach does not fix the deprecated nature of the Zuora library because it is just a wrapper around it.
-Only fixing the namespace and composer issues.
+The previous approach does not fix the deprecated nature of the Zuora library because it is just a wrapper around it. it fixes the namespace and composer issues only.

-If you want an always up-to-date library, meaning a library that is always reflecting the latest version of the wsdl, you'll have to generate that library from your wsdl.
+If you want an always up-to-date library, meaning a library that  always reflects the latest version of the wsdl, you'll have to generate that library from your wsdl.

 You can easily achieve that goal by using the wonderful [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator) by [kasperg](https://github.com/kasperg) and [many community contributors](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator/graphs/contributors).